sdjespersen/sdjespersen.github.io/index.md

 M.S. student in [ICME](https://icme.stanford.edu/) at Stanford University, admitted Fall 2018.

-I am interested in working towards a zero-carbon energy future, and have a background in and affinity for software engineering, mathematical modeling, data analysis, and more.
+I am interested in working towards a more harmonious relationship between humans and the rest of the natural world, especially as it pertains to energy.
+I have a background in mathematics, software, and data science.
 I am also a pianist and composer in a [jazz quintet](https://www.nebulajazz.com).

 [R&eacute;sum&eacute;](assets/sjespers_resume_jan2019.pdf) / [LinkedIn](https://www.linkedin.com/in/scottjespersen/) / [GitHub](https://github.com/sdjespersen/)